pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 ## Goals

 - Organize and optimize the state machine of tasks for better management
-- Unified style of commands in dmctl, optimized dmctl interaction experience
+- Unify style of commands in dmctl and optimize dmctl interaction experience
-- Adding/modifying OpenAPI, enhance eco-tools
+- Add/modify OpenAPI, enhance eco-tools

 ## Design and Examples